Leading-Edge Approaches in Breast Surgery

 “When a woman has a lumpectomy, there are numerous techniques we use to remove extra skin and improve the cosmetic appearance.
 We do equalizing work on the other breast to make them look like they belong together,” Reiland said.

-Reiland, along with her partners in Sioux Falls, Wade Dosch, MD and Tricia Merrigan, MD, are among only 11 percent of breast surgeons who use oncoplastic techniques.
+Reiland, Wade Dosch, MD and Tricia Merrigan, MD, are among only 11 percent of breast surgeons who use oncoplastic techniques.
 Reiland also trains other surgeons nationwide and internationally in oncoplasty.

 Breast surgeons also use surgical techniques to hide scars for less visible reminders.